 Soy Tempeh Deters E. Coli, Promotes Gut Health

-New research has determined that tempeh – an ancient fermented soybean food – has the ability to stimulate increased colonies of intestinal probiotics and decrease pathogenic bacteria such as E. coli.
+Research has determined that tempeh has the ability to stimulate increased colonies of intestinal probiotics and decrease pathogenic bacteria such as E. coli.

 The researchers, from Poland’s Institute of Food Technology of Plant Origin and Poznań University of Life Sciences, studied the effects of two kinds of tempeh side by side – soy tempeh and bean tempeh.
 They also compared the results with cooked but not fermented soybeans and bush beans.

 The researchers followed traditional production methods.
 After hulling the soybeans and the beans – common bush beans (Phaseolus vulgaris) – they fermented them separately at 37 degrees Celsius (about 98.6 F) for 24 hours.
 They blended each batch and divided them up.
 One of each of the tempehs were then cooked, and one of each of the tempehs was fried.
-The researchers also prepared cooked soy and cooked beans as controls the tempehs as one would fry a tempeh burger before eating it.
+The researchers also prepared cooked soy and cooked beans as controls, just as one would fry a tempeh burger before eating it.

 The researchers began testing the two tempehs side by side.
 In one test, the researchers studied the growth of several types of intestinal bacteria: Bacillus subtilis, Escherichia coli, Lactobacillus acidophilus and Lactobacillus paracasei.
 The former two of which are known pathogens, and the later two are healthy probiotics.
 The researchers also studied colonies of Bifidobacteria as well.